 Kids three years and younger don’t need tickets.

 Child ticket (4 to 14 years): €86

-Note: The above tour does not include a visit to the Colosseum’s Underground.
-If you want to learn how the gladiators and the wild animals were moved about under the Arena floor during the ‘performances’, you must book the Colosseum Underground tour.
+Note: The above tour does not include visiting the Colosseum’s Underground.
+You must book the Colosseum Underground tour to learn how the gladiators and the wild animals were moved about under the Arena floor during the ‘performances.’

-Two-day tour of Colosseum, Trevi Fountain, Vatican & Sistine Chapel
+Two-day tour of the Colosseum, Trevi Fountain, Vatican & Sistine Chapel

 This two-day guided tour helps you and your group visit the top sights of Rome without following a map or guidebook.

 On the first day, you will stroll through the historic city center and visit landmarks like the Colosseum and Trevi Fountain.

 On the second day, you will follow your guide across the Tiber River to visit Vatican City, including the Sistine Chapel and St. Peter’s Basilica.